Frequently asked questions

 What is an Individual Health Identifier (IHI) and do I need one?

-If you are not eligible for Medicare, then you must get an Individual Health Identifier (IHI) before booking your important.
+If you are not eligible for Medicare, e.g. you are an international student on a visa, then you must get an Individual Health Identifier (IHI) before booking your appointment or going to a walk-in vaccination centre.

-This allows your vaccine record to be entered into the Australian Immunisation Record.
+This allows your vaccine record to be entered into the Australian Immunisation Record (AIR).

 How much does the COVID-19 vaccine cost?